Maine OUI Accidents Defense Lawyer

 Class C: A minimum of 6 months of jail time, 6 years of license suspension and a fine of $2,100.

 Class B: A minimum of 6 months of jail time, 10 years of license suspension and a fine of $2,100

 Maine OUI Accident Attorney

 There are several defenses that can be sued to fight OUI charges.
 If your attorney can challenge that you were intoxicated, the accident you are charged with causing may be ruled just that, an accident.
 One of the best ways we fight OUI offenses is by challenging the sobriety test results.
-Our lead attorney is certified as a Breath Alcohol Technician meaning he is qualified to teach police how to use sobriety testing equipment.
+Our lead DUI defense lawyer is certified as a Breath Alcohol Technician meaning he is qualified to teach police how to use sobriety testing equipment.
 He knows how these tests can fail and how errors can be made.
 In most DUI arrests, the sobriety test results are the strongest evidence that the state has against you.
 If your DUI attorney is able to place doubt on the validity of those results, the charges against you will become very weak.

 Call us now to find out more about how we can use our experience to help you.
 Being charged with a DUI is serious enough.
 If you are facing charges of causing an accident and driving under the influence.